keurfonluu/fteikpy/README.rst

 Usage
 =====

-First, import FTeikPy and define/import your velocity model (here in 2-D):
+First, import FTeikPy and define (or import) your velocity model (here in 2-D):

 .. code-block:: python